mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon reuses the existing GHC and Cabal directories, and tries to locate the correct sandbox directory for the current version of the app.
 This fails, and so Halcyon falls back to building the sandbox:

-1. First, previously built sandbox directories are located and assigned a score, which reflects the number of required dependencies within the sandbox.
+1. First, previously-built sandbox directories are located and assigned a score, which reflects the number of required dependencies within each sandbox.

 2. Next, Halcyon builds and archives a new sandbox, based on the highest-scoring _partially-matching_ sandbox directory.